anttikivi/unsung-anthem/docs/BUILDING.md

 Prints the build script invocation composed from the preset given using `--name` and exits without running it.

+### Configuring Mode Options

+These options are only usable in configuring mode.

+#### Configure: Toolchain Installation Options

+**`--llvm-toolchain-variant NAME`**

+(Since Couplet Composer 0.13.0)

+Installs the LLVM toolchain for the given system if LLVM tools are installed.

 ### Composing Mode Options

 These options are only usable in composing mode.